JSON Feed = https://data.pengana.com/wp-json/pen/performance?investment_id=6545

 consecutive quarterly dividends paid

-1. Dividend yield is based on current displayed share price and dividends declared over the previous 12 months
+1. Dividend yield is based on current displayed share price, and the most recently declared dividend, annualised

 INTERNATIONAL.
 ETHICAL.
 DIVIDENDS.